 Research Location

 List all sites where data collection will take place.
-(For example: McPherson College campus; McPherson Public Library and Salina Public Library; internet contact with wider McPherson city community; etc.)

 If data will be collected outside of McPherson College, have you obtained permission from those institutions or sites?
 (If so, please include that documentation with this application)

 Will hazardous substances or materials be used in this study?